bhanukhetharpal/EngageSubmission/README.md

 | `title`      | `string` | Title of movie to fetch recommendations for |

 ### Title

-Takes the name of the movie and returns the recommended movies with their Match Scores
+Replace $moviename with the movie you want to search Takes the name of the movie and returns the recommended movies with their Match Scores

 ### Datasets Used